cancerberoSgx/univac/playground/README.md

 ## TODO

+- [ ] replace types with new lines - see bash example breaks dot graphs
 - [ ] breadcrumb shows a different hierarchy than ast
 - [ ] add the zoom in effect and marquee select tool from https://github.com/iVis-at-Bilkent/cytoscape.js-view-utilities to tree view.
 Select several nodes should select several fragments of the editor.
 - [ ] alternative tree render mode that groups parent-children using parent graph prop.